JDLT-Ltd/react-form-validator-component/README.md

 `Validator` has one **required** props
   * `fields` - an object with one property per input field
 The key to each property must match the `name` attribute of the input field it refers to, and its value is an object with one property: a `rules` array of any combination of strings referring to our predefined validation rules and user-defined custom rules.
+You can optionally provide a `defaultValue` property for each field.
+This is only required if you want to validate your form on load but are using form field components which don't correlate one-to-one with actual DOM nodes.
+E.g. `semantic-ui-react`'s `DropDown` component.
+In that case, the Validator's default method of checking values on load will fail.

 #### Optional Props